Kidepo Valley national Park

 The best way to get to Kidepo Valley NP is by a scheduled or chartered flight.

 It is also possible to drive to Kidepo.
 There are several routes.
-The most direct route, through Gulu to Lokumoit Gate, takes about 10 hours.
-The trip can be broken up with an overnight stop at Ziwa Rhino Sanctuary, Chobe Safari Lodge, Gulu or Kitgum.
+The most direct route, through Gulu to Lokumoit Gate, takes about 10 hour with an overnight stop at Ziwa Rhino Sanctuary, Chobe Safari Lodge, Gulu or Kitgum.
 Two longer routes pass through the remote Karamoja subregion, arriving at Nataba Gate.
 Karamoja was subject to banditry in the past, but it has been considered safe for several years and is a growing center of community-based tourism focused on the small town of Moroto.